 Burbo Bank Extension Community Fund Criteria

-The full criteria for the Burbo Bank Extension Community Fund is below.
-Please read it through carefully before you apply.
+The full eligibility criteria for the Burbo Bank Extension Community Fund is below.
+Please read it through carefully and ensure your project is eligible to considered for grant support, BEFORE you apply.

 If you would like to know more about how your application will be processed and how decisions will be made please click here